 A: There are many study abroad locations to choose from.
 You may learn about our study abroad offerings from the following website: http://auabroad.american.edu/.
-There is a specific abroad program for the Global Scholars, and this year students are traveling to Costa Rica and the Galapagos Islands.
+There is a specific abroad program for the Global Scholars, which takes place in the first summer.
 Students may opt to study abroad with the Global Scholars or with any program offered through AU Abroad.
 Students are strongly encouraged to work with their academic advisors to make sure they are on track with their credit requirements.

 Q: How long are summer semesters abroad and can I study abroad the first summer?

 A: Students may study abroad their first summer.
 Any given program typically lasts a few weeks.
 Depending on your need to obtain credits over the summer, you might want to enroll in additional courses while abroad or online courses while home.
 You should work with your academic advisor to make sure you are on track with your credit requirements.